 - We were in Santiago de Compostela on el Dia de Santiago (St. James Day).
 We attended mass lead by the Arch Bishop and saw the Botafumeiro.
 As the evening festivities approached, rocket scientist hubby took one look at the pyrotechnics set to go off directly over the crowd, counted the 50+ paramedics there “just in case” and opted to skip the fireworks display.

-- We were only a few hours away from Pamplona at our home exchange house, yet opted not to go to the “Running of the Bulls.”
+- Although we were only a few hours away from Pamplona at our home exchange house, we opted not to go to the “Running of the Bulls.”

 - We timed our travels to be away from London for the Olympics to avoid the inflated prices.

-- We actually marched in May Day Parade in Moscow!
-(Read tomorrow R is for Russian Security!)
+- It’s a long story, but we marched in May Day Parade in Moscow!

-- We entered Cuevas del Castillo in Spain and saw the recently discovery of 40,000 year old drawings before the cave is permanently closed to the public.
+- We entered Cuevas del Castillo in Spain and saw the recently discovered to be 40,000-year-old drawings before the cave is permanently closed to the public.

-- We joined the crowd at the annual Moussem Moulay Idriss Festival, but skipped viewing the sacrificing of the animals at the end of day.
+- Our family joined the crowd at the annual Moussem Moulay Idriss Festival but skipped viewing the sacrificing of the animals at the end of the day.

 My only real regret here was missing the Queen’s Diamond Jubilee celebrations.
-However, in my case once in a life time happened twice as I did get to see the Queen a few other times.
+The closest I got to see the queen was her image.
 The first time in Hamleys Toy Shop window made out of Lego:

 And then later in Bath, England, I was lucky enough to get my photo next to hers.